 - Proof of a medical examination

 - Proof of having received all necessary vaccinations

 The transition into the Icelandic school system may take time, and may be difficult.
 It is important to remember that children may experience culture shock just as adults do.
 Parents are the best advocates for their children, so do not be afraid to ask questions or express concerns.
 It is a good idea to be in regular contact with your child's teacher and headmaster.
 If communication is restricted because of language, ask that an interpreter be provided.
-The schools are not legally required to provide interpreters although they often do so if needed.
+The schools are legally required to provide interpreters if they are needed.
 The Reykjavik education service center has recently published an information booklet about the school system in 14 languages.